About this program

 The paralegal profession holds jobs for the future.

 The United States Department of Labor has reported in its current Occupational Outlook Handbook, that: "Employment of paralegals and legal assistants is projected to grow 12 percent from 2018 to 2028, much faster than the average for all occupations.
 Formally trained paralegals with strong computer and database management skills should have the best job prospects.
 This occupation attracts many applicants, and competition for jobs will be strong.
 Experienced, formally trained paralegals with strong computer and database management skills should have the best job prospects."

 Who is a Paralegal?

 Why choose EMU's Paralegal program?

-The program’s faculty – all of whom are attorneys – are committed to providing program students with the "real world" skills needed to succeed in today’s legal profession and to work side-by-side and under the supervision of an attorney.
+The program’s faculty – all of whom are attorneys – are committed to providing program students with the "real world" skills needed to succeed in today’s legal profession and to work under the supervision of an attorney.
 These skills include:

 - Proficiency in legal research, writing and analysis;